Arranging a funeral or cremation in Illinois

 What are burial and cemetery plot requirements in Illinois?

-There is no law that states that a grave liner is required in Illinois to house a casket within a cemetery plot.
+No law states that a grave liner is required in Illinois to house a casket within a cemetery plot.
 Individual cemeteries have their own regulations that stipulate what is required, and many will insist on a grave liner to protect the plot (and surrounding plots) from subsidence.
 You should check carefully on the cemetery regulations.
 You may also find that cemeteries will have rules about what kind of grave marker can be erected and what period you must wait for following the burial.
 More importantly, carefully check the clauses for the maintenance of the plot and grave marker.
 It is important to make sure you are covered for any maintenance to your headstone once erected.